 LionDesk is for the agent or team that is interested in using advanced technology like video emails and video texts to amp up buyer engagement in their real estate sales funnel.
-With a CRM designed for the on-the-go agent, LionDesk is ready with auto-responders, email drip marketing campaigns, and text-to-sell options to help enhance and track leads throughout the funnel.
+With an app-accessible CRM designed for the on-the-go agent, LionDesk is ready with auto-responders, email drip marketing campaigns, and text-to-sell options to help enhance and track leads throughout the funnel.

 3. Design Lead Capture Magnets

-4. Create Landing Pages from Templates
+4. Create Landing Pages From Templates

 5. Set Up Automated Marketing Tools

-Engage Leads with Auto-Responder (AR) Emails
+Engage Leads With Auto-responder (AR) Emails

 Auto-responders are triggered by a certain buyer action in the real estate sales funnel.
 If a website visitor fills out a lead capture form on a landing page to request a lead magnet or creates a search agent, then the CRM should respond with the message set up by the agent to establish contact—while also providing them with the requested lead magnet.

-- Response to Contact: If a lead asks a question or wants to set up an appointment, your AR should be ready to give them a direct phone number or online calendar link.
+- Response to contact: If a lead asks a question or wants to set up an appointment, your AR should be ready to give them a direct phone number or online calendar link.

-Capture Attention with Drip Email Marketing Campaigns
+Capture Attention With Drip Email Marketing Campaigns

-Establish Buyer Expectations with SMS Texts
+Establish Buyer Expectations With SMS Texts

-Move Leads Through the Pipeline with Video
+Move Leads Through the Pipeline With Video

 If you are interested in learning about the different types of videos that work for marketing campaigns, then check out our article about the four types of real estate videos every agent should master.
 You can learn from the pros how to make the perfect real estate video.